- The Wave IP cannot be used as the RAS PC.

-NOTE: Older versions of Windows, such as Windows 2003 and Windows XP, have been certified to run RAS in the past.
+NOTE: Older versions of Windows, such as Windows Server 2003/2008, Windows XP, and Windows 7 have been certified to run RAS in the past.
 However, Microsoft no longer supports those OSs so it is recommended to upgrade to Microsoft-supported Operating Systems.

 - The RAS PC must run a supported version of Microsoft SQL.
 This can be the Express, Standard, or Enterprise version.
 Current supported versions include SQL 2016 and later.
 See Install SQL Server for latest information on a given version of Wave.

 - RAS PC can run in a 32-bit or 64-bit environment.

 - Hardware requirements are based on the SQL requirements for memory, processor, etc.

 - Recordings are stored in an archive folder that must be created and made into a network share.

 - The recording archive folder does not have to reside on the same server as the Recording Archive Service.
 It can be a networked location (such as a SAN or NAS).
 The Wave IP and RAS server must have read/write access to the folder using windows network file sharing.
 All users who will access recordings using the Archive Recording Browser (ARB), must also have access.

 - The archive folder must NOT reside on the Wave IP.